St. Stephen's Church (Boston): Restoration

-In 1964 Cardinal Richard Cushing authorized the restoration of the church, including the lowering of the building upon its original foundation and the reconstruction of the Bulfinch cupola.
+In 1964 Cardinal Richard James Cushing authorized the restoration of the church, including the lowering of the building upon its original foundation and the reconstruction of the Bulfinch cupola.
 Chester F. Wright was architect for the rebuilding and the work was done by Isaac Blair & Co., the same firm that had raised and moved the church almost a century earlier.
 During the restoration a careful search was made for evidence of the original work, and in the process the old copper-covered dome was found beneath the false cap and the side entrance doors, complete with hardware, were discovered bricked up in the porch.
 George E. Ryan wrote of the restoration work:

 The interior is not entirely faithful to the Bulfinch design, although the pulpit and pews are copied from originals long held in a Billerica, Massachusetts church.
 The brownstone pilasters in the façade were meant to be painted white to simulate marble, as in a number of surviving houses on Beacon Hill.